 For further information on our Certificate II in Furniture Making, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.

 Class Schedule: *

 Fri - AM and PM

 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Career Advisor

 FeesFind out more on fees and charges

 Assessment MethodsAssessment for this course is competency based.
-Students have the opportunity to demonstrate competence by satisfactorily completing the specified theory based tasks and practical projects.
+You have the opportunity to demonstrate competence by satisfactorily completing the specified theory based tasks and practical projects

 MaterialsLearning resourses and text books are supplied as part of your enrolment and material fees.

 Students are required to supply: